 9. We've put up a number of safety signs around the premises.
 Please do take a moment to read them and act upon them while you're here and supervise your children at all times.

 10.Huckleberry Woods is an ancient orchard with outdoor hazards.
 Please beware uneven ground, rabbit holes, tree stumps, logs, twigs, nettles and overhead branches.
-It's advisable to wear wellington boots and long trousers.
+It's advisable to wear stout shoes or wellington boots and long trousers.
 If you're concerned about uneven ground or unsteady on your feet please stick to the main central walkway and perhaps don't book an animal walking experience.
 To manage expectations, we're not a graveled pathway, chemical weed killer type of place - but a wild, back to nature type of place.
 It's small, charming and understated rather than large, slick and commercial.
 Please consider whether this type of experience is what you'll enjoy before booking.

 And finally - please don't wear open toed sandals or flip flops for your visit.
 We reserve the right to refuse entry to anyone not wearing footwear appropriate to a farm with freeranging and hooved animals.